AlessandroPoggiali/QKmeans/README.md

 # QKmeans
-Qantum version of the k-means clusterig algorithm.
-3 versions of the algorithm are implemented:
+Qantum version of the k-means clustering algorithm.
+Three versions of the algorithm are implemented:

 1) q-k-means-1: it makes parallel the distance computation between a pair of dataset record
 2) q-k-means-2: it makes parallel the cluster assignment to a given record